 Level 3 History 301

 This course is particularly useful for students who are interested in law, journalism, and / or politics.
-The detailed examination of Te Tiriti during Term Two is recommended for all New Zealanders and will provide a significant advantage to anyone intending to go to university (in any field).
+A detailed examination of Te Tiriti and the early contact period will provide a significant advantage to anyone intending to go to university (in any field).
 The research, communication, and perspectives assessments all develop skills which are important for university study and many professional careers.

 Recommended Prior Learning

-Must have Level 2 NCEA including Level 2 literacy plus at least 14 credits in Level 2 History, Geography, English or Classics.
+Must have Level 2 NCEA (or at least Level 2 literacy) plus at least 12 credits in either Level 2 History, Geography, English or Classics.
 A high level of literacy is required.
+There is no requirement to have taken History previously, although it will be an advantage.

-Students who did not pass external written assessments in Level 2 History, English, Classics or Geography should consider taking the 302 course.
+Students who did not pass external written assessments in Level 2 History, English, Classics or Geography are likely to struggle in this course.
+Entry is at the discretion of the HOD.

 This course is eligible for subject endorsement.